 Building Credit the Smart Way

 No matter which type of card you ultimately choose, it’s important you use it responsibly.
 Building and maintaining good credit can benefit you when it comes time to get your next credit card or apply for a loan in the future.
 It’s a good idea to monitor your credit so you can see how your payment history and debt usage are affecting you.
-You can see two of your credit scores for free, updated each month, on Credit.com.
+You can see two of your credit scores for free, updated every 14 days, on Credit.com.

 More on Credit Cards: